 As for the reasons stated about why I highly recommend beginners investing in an online guitar course to help get them started on the right track for their musical journey.
-Don’t get me wrong, face-to-face lessons, guitar DVDs, guitar bucks are all great ways to start off learning how to play the guitar.
+Don’t get me wrong, face-to-face lessons, guitar DVDs, guitar bucks are all great ways to start off learning the guitar and how to play it.
 However, the above stated educational tools aren’t accessible to every new musician, which is why online guitar lessons have quickly grown in popularity.

 Today, we’re going to talk about some of the most popular free online guitar courses and the absolute best-paid guitar courses that you can find on the internet, which all provide lessons for guitarists of experience levels.

 While we all have personal preferences that differ from one another, we recommend online guitar lessons based upon: